Muterra/doc-golix/implementation-scratchpad.md

 2. Verify object author is known to persister
 3. Verify object signature
 4. Verify no pre-existing debinding for GDXX address exists (NOT the target)
+5. Verify author/recipient is same as referenced object
-5. Add to object store if successful
+6. Add to object store if successful

 ### GARQ